-4.5 Ball Holding
+4.6 Ball Holding

-The goalie is allowed to hold the ball for up to 5 seconds as long as it has 2 feet inside in its own penalty area.
+The goalie is allowed to hold the ball for up to 5 seconds as long as it has one foot inside in its own penalty area.
 In all other cases, robots are allowed to hold the ball for up to 3 seconds.
 Holding the ball for longer than this is "Ball Holding" and is not allowed.

 A robot which does not leave enough open space around the ball will be penalized as "Ball Holding" if that situation continues more than 3 seconds or if the robot moves the ball over 50cm while continuing to hold the ball.
-The robot parts taken into account are only those parts that are below the horizontal plane that is at the same height as the top of the ball (cf. Figure 11).
-The occupation of the ball is judged using the projection of the related robot parts onto the ground.
-"Enough open space" means one successive open area that covers more than 180° around the ball.
-It is not important whether the robot actually touches the ball (cf. Figure 12a, b vs. 12d, e).
-If the chin of the robot touches the ball, that part is also lower than the top the ball, and therefore must also be taken into account (cf. Figure 12c, f, g).
+The occupation of the ball is judged using the convex hull of the projection of the lower part of the robot's body (i.e. legs) onto the ground.
+"Enough open space" means that at least the half of the ball is not covered by the convex hull.
+It is not important whether the robot actually touches the ball.

 Intentional continual holding is prohibited even if each individual holding time does not continue for up to the time limit.
 In general robots should release the ball for approximately as long as they were holding it to reset the clock.
 Without a sufficient release, the continual holding is regarded as a continuous hold from the very beginning and the holding rule is strictly applied.
-The violation of this rule will result in having the penalized robot removed from the field for 30 seconds as per the standard removal penalty (see Section 4.2 for details).
+The violation of this rule will result in having the penalized robot removed from the field for 30 seconds as per the standard removal penalty (see Section 4.3 for details).
 In case of a violation by the goal keeper, the robot will be removed for 0 seconds as per the standard removal penalty, i. e. it will be placed on the halfway line immediately (no need to be kept outside of the field).
 The ball should be removed from the possession of the robot and placed where the foul occurred.
 If the robot that held the ball has moved the ball before the robot can be removed, the ball shall be replaced where the foul occurred.